mirkoRainer/RulesLawyer/DESIGN.md

 # Design

-This designd subsequent code architecture document an was inspired by [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) focusing on the [Pathfinder](https://paizo.s3-us-west-2.amazonaws.com/PZO2101-CharacterSheet-Color.pdf) as the mock-up.
+This designd subsequent code architecture document an was inspired by [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) focusing on the [Pathfinder Character Sheet](https://paizo.s3-us-west-2.amazonaws.com/PZO2101-CharacterSheet-Color.pdf) as the mock-up.

 ## CharacterSheet